mikecbrant/php-ultimate-sessions/docs/MikeBrant-UltimateSessions-AbstractUltimateSessionHandler.md

-This is abstract base class for extension for cases where one does not want to directly inherit from PHP's \SessionHandler class as is done in UltimateSessionConfig, but still want to leverage the functionality provided in UltimateSessionHandlerTrait which is composed into both classes.
+This is abstract base class for extension for cases where one does not want to directly inherit from PHP's \SessionHandler class as is done in UltimateSessionHandlerConfig, but still want to leverage the functionality provided in UltimateSessionHandlerTrait which is composed into both classes.

 For most use cases, it would likely be preferable to extend